 A co-op or condo charges shareholders and owners a monthly fee.
 Co-ops refer to these as maintenance fees, and a condo calls it common charges.
 If these are unusually high compared to other buildings, buyers are likely to balk.
 This could suppress demand, causing the listing to linger.

 You have to decide whether you want to bear a higher monthly cost.
 All else equal, the answer is obvious.
 However, if you can purchase the unit at a low enough price, a lower mortgage payment could offset the higher monthly charges.
 However, you should investigate why the common/maintenance charges are higher than other buildings.
 If the board of directors has mismanaged the finances, it is best to stay away.

 Condo and co-op boards may impose a special assessment to fund a major project.
 These include replacing the roof or boiler.
-A board could have a reserve fund, or it could impose a charge to unit owners and shareholders for a specific period of time.
+A board could have a reserve fund, or it could impose a charge to unit owners and shareholders for a specific period.

 The seller is not serious

-There are sellers that are not serious.
+Some sellers are not serious.
 Often, people think buyers are the ones being too casual and not ready to make the purchase.
-However, there are sellers that push the process beyond reasonable limits.
+However, some sellers push the process beyond reasonable limits.
 In this case, potential buyers may have made offers, but the seller turned him or her down.

 Sellers have their motivation for doing so.
 Perhaps he or she is stubbornly sticking to a certain price, unwilling to budge.
-Alternatively, it is an emotional process, and there are certain people who are not ready to sell.
+Alternatively, it is an emotional process, and certain people are not ready to sell.

 Your exclusive buyer’s agent can help you.
 He or she knows the market and has an ear to the ground.
 Additionally, your agent can talk to the listing agent to uncover if the seller is not serious.